Acacia kempeana: Description

-The Wanderrie wattle grows as a spreading shrub or tree with many stems typically to a height of 1 to 6 m but can reach over 10 m.
+Witchetty bush grows as a spreading shrub or tree with many stems typically to a height of 1 to 6 m but can reach over 10 m.
 It has furrowed, usually grey or brown coloured bark and terete, glabrous terete branchlets that are slightly scurfy.
 Like most Acacia species, it has phyllodes rather than true leaves.
 These are a bright green to grey-green or blue-green colour, flat, up to around 9 cm in length and 1.5 cm wide.
 The phyllodes have a narrowly elliptic to narrowly elliptic, sometimes narrowly oblanceolate shape.
 The flowers between January or April and September are yellow, and held in cylindrical clusters 1 to 2 cm in length.
 The pods are papery, about 7 cm long and 1.5 cm wide.

 Taxonomy

 The species was first formally described by the botanist Ferdinand von Mueller in 1882 as part of the work Remarks on Australian Acacias as published in the Australasian Chemist and Druggist.
 It was reclassified as Racosperma kempeanum in 1987 by Leslie Pedley then transferred back to the genus Acacia in 2006.

 It is closely related to Acacia sibirica, Acacia duriuscula and Acacia aprepta.